alexvinall/MappingConsolidator/README.md

 [![Build Status](https://travis-ci.org/alexvinall/MappingConsolidator.svg?branch=master)](https://travis-ci.org/alexvinall/MappingConsolidator)

-Helper API for consolidating collections of linked Strings into aggregated sets
+Helper for consolidating associated pairs of Strings into aggregated sets.

 This helper accepts a collection of paired strings (a key and a corresponding value), and consolidates them into a map of unique keys and the associated set of values.